DATA-606-2023-FALL-TUESDAY/Garakurthi_Rohan/docs/Proposal.md

 ## Next Steps: Improve dataset quality by extending data & classes

-● Add more images into 4 existing classes of datasets to improve the quality of the dataset and the machine learning model.
+● Added more images into 4 existing classes of datasets to improve the quality of the dataset and the machine learning model.

-● Extend classes available by finding more data, to add other vehicle types like airplane & train.
+● Extended classes available by finding more data, to add other vehicle types like airplane & train.

-● Add some random non-vehicle images to a class named "non-vehicle" so that models know when a vehicle is not present in the given input.
+● Added some random non-vehicle images to a class named "non-vehicle" so that models know when a vehicle is not present in the given input.

-● Compare the performance of different pretrained models.
+● Compared the performance of different pretrained models.

-# 6. Application of the Trained Models
+# 5. Application of the Trained Models

-- I plan to use streamlit to build a web app to upload vehicle images and classify the vehicle type.
+- Created a python web app using the streamlit framework.
+Users can upload images using the UI and the app returns the top 3 vehicle types/classes along with their probabilities.
+- Ran the command `python3 -m streamlit run app.py` to start the app & visit the localhost:8501 url on any browser to access it.

-# 7. Conclusion
+# 6. Conclusion

-- Summarize your work and its potetial application
-- Point out the limitations of your work
-- Lessons learned
-- Talk about future research direction
+- We conducted an in-depth analysis, starting with simple Convolutional Neural Network (CNN) models and progressing to fine-tuning pretrained models like ResNet, EfficientNet, MobileNet, and more.
+The models were trained and evaluated on a dataset of vehicle images, with data splits and model creation carefully designed for the task.

+- Our results indicate that image augmentation techniques significantly improved model performance, although some inconsistency in accuracy was observed.
+The simple CNN models, with image augmentation, achieved an average accuracy of around 40%, showing the potential for improvement.
+Fine-tuning pretrained models yielded promising results, with models like NasNet Mobile achieving an impressive accuracy of around 94% on the test data.
+Other models, including DenseNet and MobileNet, also reached accuracy in the low 90s, demonstrating their effectiveness.

+- In the feature map visualization, we observed that the models learned to detect edges of objects in the images and focused on specific pixels and parts in deeper layers, providing insights into their decision-making process.

+- In conclusion, this project lays a successful foundation for advanced vehicle type detection systems and opens avenues for further research and practical implementation in intelligent transportation systems and related fields.
+The importance of accurate vehicle type detection extends to various applications, including road safety, traffic management, surveillance, smart parking solutions, toll collection, access control, and vehicle insurance risk assessment.

+## Future Research Direction

+- Object Detection and Masking: Incorporating object detection techniques, such as YOLO (You Only Look Once) or Faster R-CNN, along with image masking, can enhance the project's capabilities.
+This approach allows for not only identifying the type of vehicles but also precisely localizing and extracting them within the images.
+By implementing these techniques, we can move beyond classification to provide more comprehensive solutions for vehicle detection and extraction in real-world scenarios, further contributing to intelligent transportation systems and related domains.

+- Data Expansion: Expanding the dataset with diverse and challenging vehicle images can further enrich the model's ability to accurately identify various vehicle types in real-world conditions.
+Real-World Applications: Implementing the developed model in real-world scenarios for traffic management, surveillance, and other applications can be the next step, providing valuable insights and enhancing transportation systems.

+- Ensemble Learning: Combining the predictions of multiple models, including different pretrained models, through ensemble learning techniques could potentially improve overall performance.

 ## Additional datasets under consideration: